w3c/guide/process/tilt/normative-references.md

 ## Change History

-- **2026-07-24**: Add free availability as a requirement for normative references.
+- **2026-07-24**: Add free availability as a requirement for normative references, with exceptions, following [W3C Council Report on the Formal Objection to the use of Normative References to ISO/IEC 18013-7 Annex C in the Digital Credentials API specification](https://www.w3.org/2026/06/council-digital-credentials-report.html#recommendations).
 - **2023-10-23**: Move document to GitHub.
 Update to current, 2023 Process.
 - **2020-10-30**: Update W3C Recommendation track citation to the current W3C Process.
 Update Patent Policy reference to the current version and correct a fragment id.
 Clarify the intent regarding backwards compatibility in the Stability section introduction.
 - **2019-06-14**: Correct a mailto: reference.
 Update W3C Recommendation track citation to the 2019 version.
 Add Appendix I.